 What about the disciples?
 These are the men who spent the most time with Jesus while He was on Earth.
 Yet, almost all of them died a martyr’s death.
-God was likely pained by their passing, but He was also able to redeem their deaths along with the persecution of the early-Christian church to spread the Gospel message to the four corners of the world.
+God was likely pained by their passing, to be sure.
+However, He was also able to redeem their deaths, just as He did with the persecution of the early-Christian church.
+Nothing spreads the Gospel message quite like persecution.

-Where our finite human minds see unjust suffering, God sees an opportunity to redeem what the evil one means for harm to accomplish a greater purpose.
-Please note—this is important—God is not the author of pain, but in His omnipotence, He can redeem all things for the good of His purposes—which are pure and loving, as God himself is, and can only be, love.
+Where our finite human minds see unjust suffering, God sees an opportunity to redeem.
+What the evil one means for harm, God can use to accomplish a higher purpose.
+Please note—this is important—God is not the author of pain, but in His omnipotence, He can redeem all things for the good of His purposes—which are pure and loving, as God himself is, and can only be: love.
 (Titus 2:11-13, 1 John 4:7-8)

 What if we had the self-awareness to pray this prayer?
 “Lord, I don’t understand why this is happening, but if this suffering is for the redemption of another, may Your will be done.”
-In my opinion, this is what complete submission to God looks like.
+Could it be that this is a picture of complete submission to God?

 Were we able to think in these terms, we would see that Jesus drew no such lines of acceptability when He died on the cross.
-He did the very opposite, suffering unto death so that ALL sin could be overcome and ALL humanity could be saved.
+He did the very opposite, suffering unto death so that ALL sin is conquered, and ALL humanity could be saved.

 You and I are not Jesus.
 However, we are called to represent Him here on Earth.
-To suffer well, surrendering the outcome to God—perhaps for the salvation of another—just might be the craziest, counter-cultural, counter-intuitive, and most beautiful thing imaginable.
+To suffer well, surrendering the outcome to God—perhaps for the salvation of another—might be the craziest, counter-cultural, counter-intuitive, and most beautiful thing imaginable.

 Suffering is not easy, but thankfully the strength which allows us to suffer well is not ours, but God’s.